Emily Fields: Season 7

 In "Original G'A'ngsters", Emily and her mother, Pam (Nia Peeples), are running and exercising through the city forest and Emily decides to take her to celebrate her birthday in the Radley.
 They celebrate later as her mother enters a group of brides-to-be women.
-During "Exes and OMGs", she receives a job-offer from Principal Hackett (John O'Brien) to work as a swim coach at the school, and finds out that Paige (Lindsey Shaw) has returned to Rosewood and is also a candidate for the job.
+During "Exes and OMGs", she receives a job offer from Principal Hackett (John O'Brien) to work as a swim coach at the school and finds out that Paige (Lindsey Shaw) has returned to Rosewood and is also a candidate for the job.
 Paige reveals to Emily that she almost joined the Olympics, but a car accident ended up destroying that possibility.
 Plus, in "The Wrath of Kahn", Emily reveals to Paige about the new "A.D.", and her relationship with Sabrina plummets.
 Meanwhile, in "The Darkest Knight", Alison reveals to Emily that she's pregnant with Archer's baby, and they kiss.
-Paige accuses Emily of being Alison's "puppet," though she didn't know about the hookup or the pregnancy.
-Later, the Liars goes to a school for the blind in order to find out more about Mary Drake and "A.D.", and Jenna, armed with a gun, attempts to murder the Liars with Noel.
+Paige accuses Emily of being Alison's "puppet," though she doesn't know about the hookup or the pregnancy.
+Later, the Liars go to a school for the blind to find out more about Mary Drake and "A.D.", and Jenna, armed with a gun, attempts to murder the Liars with Noel.
 However, Noel, while attacking Hanna and Emily, trips on his axe and accidentally kills himself via decapitation.
-Jenna then shoots at the Liars, as they run, but get separated from Spencer, who is shot.
-Before Jenna could cause more damage, she is taken down by Mary Drake and pulled away by "A.D." unseen.
+Jenna then shoots at the Liars, as they run, but gets separated from Spencer, who is shot.
+Before Jenna can cause more damage, she is taken down by Mary Drake and pulled away by "A.D." unseen.
 Mary then reveals that she is Spencer's biological mother.

-In the mid-season premiere, Emily and Paige are introduced to Rosewood High's staff as swimming coach and athletic department supervisor, respectively, which cause Alison to feel jealous about Paige.
-Alison and Emily discuss Alison's jealousy towards Paige.
+In the midseason premiere, Emily and Paige are introduced to Rosewood High's staff as a swimming coach and athletic department supervisor, respectively, which causes Alison to feel jealous of Paige.
+Alison and Emily discuss Alison's jealousy toward Paige.
 Ultimately, Alison verbally fights with Paige during a school staff reunion, leaving things awkward.
 After, in "These Boots Were Made for Stalking", Emily is accused by high school student Addison Derringer (Ava Allan) of being inappropriate, while Addison gathers photos of Emily with Alison.
 Paige tries to solve the situation, but Emily ends up screaming at Addison; ultimately, Paige calls Addison's father and she's called to the Principal's room.
 Following, in "Hold Your Piece", Aria and Emily team up to investigate Sydney for more information about Jenna and her connection to "A.D".